 The problem of teaching learned helplessness is two-fold.
 The first is that it doesn’t teach the player that they can improve.
 It doesn’t inspire them to practice more, because, well, what’s the point?
 If the Soccer Gods have chosen the outcome, so why bother working harder just to keep losing?
 The secondary problem is that this also teaches that a win is down to the will of the Soccer Gods as well.
 Why did you win?
 A strong mindset says “We practiced hard, we worked for this, and even though we won/lost, we can see how we have got better and we also see where we need to improve.”

 Here are the three takeaways for today:

-1 – Keep it temporary.
-Accept that this just wanted the day to shine, but there will be other days.
+1 – Keep it temporary when you lose.
+Accept that this just wanted the day to shine, it’s an opportunity to learn, and there will be other days..

 2 – Encourage practice for improvement.
-This is about personal growth, and practice will lead to an increase in confidence and bring high self-efficacy.
+Personal growth and practice will lead to an increase in confidence and bring high self-efficacy.

 3 – Think about the approach to the environment.
-Were there factors causing the poor performance that could be changed?
-How can you change your world to suit your goals, leading to a high locus of control?
+Were there factors causing the poor performance that need to be accounted for and adapted to?
+How can you change your world to suit your goals?

 If you enjoyed this article please give a like and check out other articles at www.psychspot.org